rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AdVolumeExport.md

   - Specifies whether the export is active or not.
 - internalTimestamp: System.Int64
   - Last updated time of the export.
+- floatingIp: System.String
+  - Floating IP address of the volume export.
+- mountDir: System.String
+  - Mount directory for the volume export.
+- isUserVisible: System.Boolean
+  - Determines if the export created is visible to user.
+- domainControllerId: System.String
+  - UUID of the corresponding domain controller.
+- domainControllerName: System.String
+  - Name of the corresponding domain controller.
 - id: System.String
   - Fid of the volume export.
 - sourceSnapshot: CdmSnapshot
   - Source snapshot of the volume export.
 - cluster: Cluster
   - Rubrik cluster of the volume export.
+- node: ClusterNode
+  - CDM node specification for the volume export.